 - a cessation of pregnancy symptoms

 Some light bleeding in pregnancy before 12 weeks can be normal — it isn’t necessarily because of a miscarriage.
-It’s still best to see your doctor as a precaution.
-They can assess your symptoms and, if needed, give you an ultrasound to determine whether the fetus is still living and developing as expected.
+Discuss your symptoms with your doctor, who may give you an ultrasound to determine whether the fetus is still living and developing as expected.

 If your doctor does determine that you’re having a miscarriage, there isn’t usually anything they can do to prevent it.
-Knowing what is happening can help some women to process it psychologically.
+Knowing what is happening can help some people to process it psychologically.